 "FilmToaster uses your DSLR (full-frame mirrorless model preferred), macro lens, and in some cases, extension tubes.
 The official list of requirements cites these three components plus a steady desktop, an electrical connection and general understanding of both your camera and macro photography.
 To that list I add the following: patience, an eagerness to experiment and a fistful of negatives or slides."

 "The verdict?
-If you have hundreds of the same format film to scan, or require super-high resolution output, you’re better off with a self-contained film scanner, something like a used Nikon Coolscan or a used Minolta Scan Multi.
+If you have hundreds of same format film to scan, or require super-high resolution output, you’re better off with a self-contained film scanner, something like a used Nikon Coolscan or a used Minolta Scan Multi.
 Unfortunately, both brands of scanners have been discontinued for quite a while.
-If you have a collection of various types and sizes of film and slides—even up to 6x9 and 4x5—then the FilmToaster is perfect for you."
+If you have a collection of various types and sizes of film and slides—even up to 6x9 and 4x5—then FilmToaster is perfect for you."

 - Jon Sienkiewicz

 From very first FilmToaster experience, you will understand this camera-scanning innovation, (while transforming back to days of chemistry darkrooms) maintains ambience of "FILM" while enabling conversion to digital; no more chalky blown highlights, fuzzy focus, and long scanning times.
 Instantly, first captures will have gradation smoothness and faithfulness of original film...impossible to duplicate with dedicated or document flatbed scanners.